ValeriiSyrov/skillify-docs/privacy-policy.md

-# Privacy Policy for Skillify
+# Privacy Policy for Protafy

 **Last Updated:** February 7, 2026

 ## Overview

-Skillify ("App," "we," "us," "our") is committed to protecting your privacy.
+Protafy ("App," "we," "us," "our") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and otherwise process personal data through our mobile application.

 ## 1. Information We Collect